feardealer/frequency-analysis/README.md

 ### Files
 * **stat.c** - file statistics(All chars, letters, digits, lines, spaces, tabs, special symbols, frequency)
 * **encrypt.c** - text to ascii code
+* **histogram/main.py** - script for drawing the histogram of the character frequency

 ### How to use?
 Firstly, compile that suff (I use gcc)
 ```shell